 “I… did live in Donostia for a few years.
 I loved it here.
-You won’t find a better place where people can actually live by the sea and not be excessively affected by the weather.”
+You won’t find a better place where people can live by the sea and not be excessively affected by the weather.”

 Alazne appears to think about that.
 Shit.
 Why would have I moved to Hondarribia if I already lived here?
 She doesn’t question it.
 We keep walking around in silence, taking the sights.

 “If… If I can be honest to a fault, I don’t care where I was before I met you,” I say.
 “It only feels like home when you are with me.”

 She stops us, then buries her face in my neck as I rub her back.
 Her breath warms my skin.

 “I really like you too,” she says.
 After a silence, she adds, “I know that this is moving too fast, but I don’t care.”

 She pulls her face away and stares at me, then kisses me on the lips.